cran/rcarbon/README.md

 Bevan, A. Colledge,S., Fuller, D., Fyfe, R., Shennan, S., Stevens, C. 2017.[Holocene fluctuations in human population demonstrate repeated links to food production and climate](https://doi.org/10.1073/pnas.1709190114).
 Proceedings of the National Academy of Sciences of the United States of America, 114 (49) E10524-E10531. doi:10.1073/pnas.1709190114

+Broodbank, C., Lucarini, G. 2019.
+[The Dynamics of Mediterranean Africa, ca. 9600–1000 bc: An Interpretative Synthesis of Knowns and Unknowns](https://doi.org/10.1558/jma.40581), Journal of Mediterranean Archaeology, 32(2), 195-267.

 Broughton,J.M., Weitzel,E.M.
 2018.
 [Population reconstructions for humans and megafauna suggest mixed causes for North American Pleistocene extinctions](https://doi.org/10.1038/s41467-018-07897-1).Nature Communications, 9, 5441. doi:10.1038/s41467-018-07897-1

 Brown, A. A., Crema, E. R. 2019.
 [Māori Population Growth in Pre-contact New Zealand: Regional Population Dynamics Inferred From Summed Probability Distributions of Radiocarbon Dates](https://doi.org/10.1080/15564894.2019.1605429).
 The Journal of Island and Coastal Archaeology, 1–19.